 Where to find a developer for your star project?

 These seemingly time-worn laments never end.
 In the ever-expanding virtual universe, the need for qualified developers who help your startup not to get lost is eternal.
 No wonder.
 You will not build a successful startup without a perfectly chosen team of specialists to embody your marvelous projects.
 That’s why there are so many different marketplaces and job platforms — each their own.
 The core division between them lies in the sphere of testing the candidates.

 Bidding developers vs. vetting developers

 Bidding platforms don’t test their registered programmers at all.
-After you post the bid (an offer with the desired price), you are included in the competition, and the entrepreneur satisfied by your conditions will make you an offer.
-Vetting platforms test and filter their registered professionals before offering them for the startups.
+After you post the bid (an offer with the desired price), you are included in the competition, and the entrepreneur, satisfied by your conditions, will make you an offer.
+Vetting platforms test and filter their registered professionals before offering them to startups.
 The tests they’re employing can be truly multifaceted.
-There are platforms checking only essential references and tech stack.
-Some go deeper and want to make sure the candidate’s communication and language skills are suitable for independent cooperation with the foreign startup.
+Platforms are checking only essential references and tech stack.
+Some go deeper and want to ensure the candidate’s communication and language skills are suitable for independent cooperation with the foreign startup.

 Some vetting platforms are pretty confident and never change their vetting procedures.
 Others platforms’ track is full of radical twists and turns, and the reasons for that can also be quite copious.

 The company, now sparkling under Lemon.io, started as a cozy startup with a different working scheme and set of procedures.
 They also checked their developers.
 However, the current vetting practice of Lemon.io doesn’t have much in common with the somewhat random checks of its predecessor.
 We’ve collected memories of the people who started their Lemon.io way with the Coding Ninjas and survived the rebranding.
 Their direct speech will help us tell this curious story.